MinecraftForge/Documentation/rendering/modelblock.md

 First up is `setProperty`.
 `setProperty` is useful when you want to break up your blockstate JSON files a little bit.
 Vanilla Minecraft leverages this capability for things like slabs and stairs that are internally represented by one `Block` class, but effectively have multiple conceptual materials.
-The effect of `setProperty` is essentially to "lift" the selection of the variant from the in-file "variants" block to choosing different blockstate JSON resource locations for different values of the property.
+The effect of `setProperty` is essentially to "lift" the selection of the variant from the in-file "variants" section to choosing different blockstate JSON resource locations for different values of the property.
 As an example, we can take a look at the vanilla `stone` block.
 `stone` has a `StateMap` constructed as follows: